ChinmayAgarwal3/indigo/_posts/2019-04-28-human-society-purpose-blog.markdown

 ### **Social Fabric of the World**

 Heirarchy of the Four.
-It has been described by Krishna Himself in the Bhagwat Gita.
-He Himself has created it.

-- Brahmins(Intellectuals)
+- Brahmins(Intellectuals) : Doctors, Professionals
-- Kshatriyas(Warriors)
+- Kshatriyas(Warriors) : Soldiers
-- Vaishyas(Businessmen)
+- Vaishyas(Businessmen) : Industrialists, Merchants
-- Shudras(Labour)
+- Shudras(Labour) : Labourers

+In cureent times, with the rise of prosperity, many have been able to move from Shudras to Brahmins, given luck and opportunity(higher education+monetary investments).
+Thus the service sector has seen huge growth whereas smaller businesses suffer.

+The flow of choice I believe should be present, if a youth wants to switch his class, he must be allowed to do so, for a better performance would bring prosperity to all, but when due to egotism these structures become so rigid as to restrict inflow, the economy suffers.

+The class structure is universal as it also has been described by Krishna Himself in the Bhagwat Gita, (ancient texts).
+This itself was controversial until Religion got involved.
+Anyways, this is the truth and how our bio-social system operates and there's no denying it, for those who need to argue, open your eyes and see for yourselves.

-***####* Autonomous Individuals vs Power Assemblies(Collective)**
+***####* Autonomous Individuals vs||or Power Assemblies(Collective)**

-I think both are true and exist in our societies, intellectuals are more self aware and more of an Autonomous individual with their own indentities,beliefs and views whereas in this era of information, non intellectuals which is like the pareto majority is not high in self awareness and lack necessary mechanisms to form Individuality, there also exists a smaller proportion of people who will never be able to become Autonomous Individuals.
+I think both are true and exist in our societies, intellectuals are more self aware and more of an Autonomous individual with their own indentities, beliefs and views whereas in this era of information, non intellectuals which is like the pareto majority is not high in self awareness and lack necessary mechanisms to form Individuality, there also exists a smaller proportion of people who will never be able to become Autonomous Individuals.
 The pareto majority then forms the Collective based on irrational thought and speech and in this era using misinformation and echo chambers rendering false one-sided concepts similar to Victimhood and that Merit and inequality is evil, whereas it is a just a Law of Nature and societies as well that with prosperity inequality will grow and therefore goverments are there to keep it in check for the Labour.
 History has seen the use of Collectives to cause revolutions in power, however the heirarchy has always remain sound because it is necessay for socio-economic functioning.

 ### **Left(Labour) vs Right(Vaishyas)**